Plan Funding

-The City of Richmond received a $40,000 matching grant from the Michigan Department of Environmental Quality (DEQ) for the completion of the city's Wellhead Protection Plan.
-Following review and approval by the DEQ, the plan was adopted by the Richmond City Council on January 7, 2002.
+The City of Richmond received a $40,000 matching grant from the Department of Environment, Great Lakes and Energy (EGLE) for the completion of the city's Wellhead Protection Plan.
+Following review and approval by the EGLE, the plan was adopted by the Richmond City Council on January 7, 2002.
 Following additional review and refinement, the revised plan was adopted by the City Council on May 19, 2003.

 Purpose